RashidCodes/azure_dbt_core/README.md

 ![trigger containerapp job](./IaC/assets/trigger_container_job.png)

-# Check the status of a container job run
+## How to check the status of a containerapp job run
 You can check the status of a containerapp job run by making a `/GET` request to the following endpoint.

 ```text